Spain and Portugal SEPTEMBER 2027

 The descent down to this beach is a real highlight and it truly caps off an amazing 2-week bike journey through Spain and Portugal.

-Team Mac will explore the Pena Palace and gardens in Sintra which is one of Portugal's finest tourist attractions and a grand example of 19th Century Romanticism architecture.
-Standing on top of the hill the castle will take you back to places that could well be from a fairytale!
+Team Mac - explore the Pena Palace and gardens in Sintra which is one of Portugal’s finest tourist attractions and a grand example of 19th Century Romanticism architecture.
+Standing on top of the hill, the castle will take you back to places that could well be from a fairytale!
 Sintra is only a short drive to Lisbon.

-/ Meals: Breakfast & Fado farewell Dinner included
+/ Meals: Breakfast and Fado farewell Dinner included (Lunch is own arrangements)

 / Accommodation: Hotel My Story Figueira